|

 the seventh month, in the day of the atonement shall ye make the trumpet

 to sound throughout all your land."
+"And

 ye shall hallow the fiftieth year, and proclaim liberty throughout all the